 Established in 1996 by Anthony Blake and Paul McConkey, Imagen has a rich history in managing video.
 Our first customer was the Ministry of Defence and from the 90s to the present day, we’ve been powering the search of their digital media.
 In 2002, we digitised British Pathe’s newsreel archives, making 90,000 individual files and 12,000 stills available to the public.
-Between 2004-2010 we continued to take on larger projects including The British Library, IMG Media, Imperial War Museum and BoB.
+Between 2004-2010 we continued to take on larger projects including The British Library, IMG Media and Imperial War Museum.

 In 2009 we established Screenocean, our content licensing business.
 Screenocean’s library includes clips from Reuters News Archive, Channel 4, Warner Bros Televisions Productions UK, Clips & Footage and Cover Images.
 Searchable 24/7, with more than 122 years of licensable clips and 20M iconic images, it provides premium content to license for TV, film, education, advertising, and more.